-To become a real estate agent in New York, you’ll need to follow a 5-step process, although you can take your real estate exam before completing your 75-hour pre-licensing course.
+To become a real estate agent in New York, you’ll need to follow a 5-step process, along with being updated with real estate news, although you can take your real estate exam before completing your 75-hour pre-licensing course.

 We recommend you complete your coursework first before taking the exam because it’ll help you pass on your first try, saving you time and money.
 Let’s take a look at all the requirements you need to earn your real estate license in New York, so you can start buying and selling today!